This post may contain Affiliate Links (View Our Affiliate Disclosure on the Sidebar for more info)

 Step 2a: Install WordPress

 So you are ready to blog.
-First, you’ll need to install WordPress through BlueHost or your chosen hosting provider.
+First, you’ll need to install WordPress through Siteground or your chosen hosting provider.
 With our link, you’ll immediately have access to WordPress hosting without having to install WordPress yourself.
 Of course, customer service is always there to help you install WordPress no matter the platform though.

 For BlueHost, they’ll guide you right to the “My Site” section of the Dashboard where you’ll see your new site option.